yumyum-web/DataComNotes/10 - Electronic Mail and Messaging.md

   - **Store**: Store messages for the message store to access.
   - **Send**: Forward messages from mail clients to other mail servers.
 - Additional functions:
-  - May store messages temporarily if recipient's mail server is unavailable.
+  - May store messages temporarily if the recipient's mail server is unavailable.
   - May filter messages for spam, viruses, etc.
   - May handle mailing lists.